Setting up a dataset with R

 - Change the Aliases (optional)

-- Change any variables that are numeric to be categorical
+- Determine whether any variables that are numeric should be changed to categorical

-- Change any categorical variables to be numeric
+- Determine whether any categorical variables should be changed to numeric

 - Make any variables that are supposed to be weights available as a weight